-Holders of our common stock will not have preemptive, subscription, redemption or conversion rights.
-There will be no redemption or sinking fund provisions applicable to our common stock.
-The rights, preferences and privileges of the holders of our common stock will be subject to and may be adversely affected by the rights of the holders of shares of any series of our preferred stock that we may designate in the future.
+Holders of our common stock do not have preemptive, subscription, redemption or conversion rights.
+There are no redemption or sinking fund provisions applicable to our common stock.
+The rights, preferences and privileges of the holders of our common stock are subject to and may be adversely affected by the rights of the holders of shares of any series of our preferred stock that we may designate in the future.